UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 ### JST-GH UART interface

 Optional data output over [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).
-It could also be used for firmware upgrades by switching solder jumper on the PCB.
+It could also be used for firmware upgrades by switching the solder jumper on the PCB.

 |Signal| Description |
 |--------|-----------|